Skip to content

 The financial decision between Gold Card and EB-5 depends primarily on the investor's assessment of capital recovery probability.
 If the investor believes (based on project due diligence) that EB-5 capital has a high probability of being returned, then EB-5 is the financially superior option because the net cost is limited to fees.
 If the investor assigns a low probability to capital recovery, or if the investor values the certainty and simplicity of a fixed, known cost, the Gold Card's financial profile becomes more attractive.

-A $1,000,000 non-refundable payment has significant liquidity implications.
+A $1,000,000 non-refundable payment has real liquidity implications.
 Investors should evaluate:

 Post-payment liquidity.
 After paying $1,000,000 plus fees, does the investor retain sufficient liquid assets for relocation, living expenses, tax obligations, and business or investment activities in the United States?